 - Keep yourself updated with recent internet phenomena.

 - Observe your child’s behavior closely.
 Be alert to any unusual changes like moodiness, less or no communication, lack of interest in studies, and falling grades.
 If you notice any such changes, closely monitor his/her online activities, talk to school authorities, or consult a child psychologist.

 - If you find out that your child is already playing the Blue Whale Challenge, immediately stop him/her from using the internet from any device.

 - Inform your local police authority about what has happened and seek their advice on the next safety measures.

 If you ever feel that your child is being bullied or worried about something, just feel free to connect our expert online psychologist therapist available for you round the clock.
+We have a great team of counselors which will help you to solve any kind of mental issue.
 Just log in to www.myfitbrain.in